 - The Boards Ultimate responsibility for the supervision and preparation of the ICARA rests with the Board of Directors of PFL as the PGIM UK Group has chosen a consolidated basis for its ICARA.
-Specific aspects of the ICARA are delegated by the PFL Board to the ICARA Committee, a committee of the Board of PFL.
-Separate board meetings by each regulated company and PFL are held to discuss and challenge the ICARA. - The ICARA Committee ("IC") At each quarterly PFL board meeting, an overview of the adequacy of own funds and liquid assets to meet threshold requirements is provided.
+Specific aspects of the ICARA are delegated by the PFL Board to the ICARA Committee, a committee of the PFL Board.
+Separate Board meetings by each regulated company and PFL are held to discuss and challenge the ICARA. - The ICARA Committee ("IC") At each quarterly Board meeting, an overview of the adequacy of own funds and liquid assets to meet threshold requirements is provided.
 The ICARA is prepared within the Risk and Finance departments.
 The Risk department coordinates the process and ensures that all aspects of the ICARA are covered, and expertise is brought in to assist with the ICARA or regulatory matters.